laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 ### Creating an IAM user for the project

-You should never use your root account for provisioning resources for a project and instead embrace applying least-privilege permissions [[2]](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) to an IAM user, group, or role.
-For this project, I opted to create a separate IAM user with the following default policies attached from my `AdministratorAccess` account.
+You should never use your root account for provisioning resources for a project and instead embrace applying least-privilege permissions  to an IAM user, group, or role [[2]](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).
+For this project, I opted to create a separate IAM user with the following amazon managed policies attached from my `AdministratorAccess` account.

 * AmazonS3FullAccess
 * CloudWatchFullAccess